denismr/incremental-ks/README.md

 I updated the codebase.
 The most notable improvements are:
   * Python code is finally properly documented;
   * All versions have methods to generate proper thresholds for the KS test, given any p-value.
 Finding the p-value given the KS statistic is easily achievable with a binary search in the interval `(0, 1)` using such new methods;
   * Python code was splitted into two options: pure python (not recommended) and FFI (must compile the C++ wrapper as a dynamic library.
-I'll release the latest version for Windows and MacOS).
+I released binaries for Windows and MacOS).
 Both versions have the same interface and can be swapped;
   * All versions support values in the form of tuples containing a random value to resolve ties between observations.
 This is intented as an workaround for the important note below. `testing_single_stream_rnd_factor.py` exemplifies how to do this, in Python;
   * Incremental KS - Sliding Window (`IKSSW.py`) was completely rewritten (although it is interface-compatible with the previous version).
 The new version implements the strategy of coupling observations with random numbers for ties.
 This fact is transparent to the user.